Mladic taunts survivors at start of genocide trial

 But in Pale, the mountain stronghold from which Serb forces orchestrated the siege and bombardment of the capital 16 km away, applause broke out in cafes every time Mladic appeared on the television screens.

 "Crimes were committed by all sides," said Serb student Mladen Mancic.
-"This is just an honourable man who defended the Serb people.
+"This is just an honorable man who defended the Serb people.
 If it wasn't for him we wouldn't be here today."

 Mladic was in command of the Bosnian Serb army when, over several days in July 1995, Serb fighters attacked the Srebrenica enclave in eastern Bosnia, theoretically under the protection of Dutch U.N. peacekeepers.